-Naga Panchami is festival of worshipping snakes or serpents.
-This festival is mainly observed by the Hindus mainly in the countries like Nepal, India and also one of the oldest festival observed in the south Indian continent.
-This Festival falls on the fifth day after the occurrence of no moon, also known as the Aushi.
+Naga Panchami is a festival of worshipping snakes or serpents.
+This festival is mainly observed by the Hindus in countries like Nepal, and India, and is also one of the oldest festivals observed in the south Indian continent.
+This festival falls on the fifth day after the occurrence of no moon, also known as the Aushi.

-There is a general belief among Hindus that the snakes reside on their own universe known as Patalalok, that is situated below the earth.
-Some also call this universe as Naga Loka.
+There is a general belief among Hindus that the snakes reside in their universe known as Patalalok, which is situated below the earth.
+Some also call this universe Naga Loka.

 List of things that should be done on Naga Panchami day